 Cong accuses Irani of 'politicising' issue of rapes in country

+After a heated debate in the Lok Sabha between some Congress MPs and Smriti Irani over the burning of a rape victim in Unnao, the opposition party on Friday accused the Union minister of politicising the issue of rapes and claimed that the treasury benches created a ruckus as they did not want a discussion in the House on women's security.
+Congress's leader in Lok Sabha Adhir Ranjan Chowdhury said his party wanted to draw the attention of the House to the Unnao incident and its demand was that the Home ministry, either the cabinet minister or the minister of state, respond to "our grievances".

-The Congress on Friday accused Union minister Smriti Irani of politicising the issue of rapes in the country and claimed that the treasury benches created a ruckus in Lok Sabha as the government did not want a discussion on security of women.
-A heated debate in Lok Sabha on the burning of a rape victim in Unnao snowballed into a massive political row on Friday as the BJP accused two Congress members of showing aggression towards Irani and demanded an apology, leading to adjournment of the House proceedings without much work.
+A heated debate in Lok Sabha on the burning of the rape victim in Unnao snowballed into a massive political row on Friday as the BJP accused two Congress members of showing aggression towards Irani and demanded an apology, leading to adjournment of the House proceedings without much work.
+"What befuddled us that instead of responding to our concerns the treasury benches resorted to hurling allegations against us as a result of which the House got adjourned.
+Speaker had also issued a ruling over this issue (indicating that the matter was over)," Chowdhury said.

+"Unrelenting, Smriti Irani was hell bent on apology from two of our members who also participated in the debate when treasury benches hurled allegations against us.
+While the chair was occupied by Chairman, she got the courage to overrule the rulings made by the speaker," Chowdhury said.
+If treasury benches think that by the might of their numbers they will be able to do anything on their whims and fancies, the Congress will resist it with whatever means at its disposal, Chowdhury said.

 Speaking on the incident at a Congress brieing, party MP Jothimani hit out at Irani, saying "she has politicised rape".
 Treasury benches people created a ruckus and got the House adjourned because the government does not want a discussion on women security in Parliament, she said.